 As an example, Sean of MyMoneyWizard is a financial analyst who sidelines as a financial blogger.
-His background as a banker and financial analyst makes it easy for him to write about investing money and understanding different investment options.
+Sean's background as a banker and financial analyst makes it easy to write about investing money and understanding different investment options.

 3. Teach or Share Your Skills with the Team

 Teach your teammates some of your skills over lunch.
 If speaking in front of a group intimidates you, see if your employer has a mentoring program you can join.

 Time permitting, you can also research more cost-efficient tools or procedures for your tasks, and present your findings to your manager.
 Here's a guide to give a great presentation to help you out:

 - Microsoft PowerPointHow to Make & Give Great PowerPoint Presentations (In 5 Simple Steps)Andrew Childress